LauraTrujilloT/unican/HPC/Classes/class2_Supercomputing.md

-# High-Performance Computing: Supercomputing
+# HPC: Supercomputing

-##Outline

-- Computer basics
+## Overview

+- Introduction: Anatomy of a computer
-- Supercomputer : applications, performance, evolution, cooling
+- Supercomputer :
+  - Applications
+  - Performance Measurement (speedup and Amdahl's Law)
+  - Evolution of supercomputers, TOP500
+  - Cooling
 - Example of supercomputer: _Altamira_

 ## Introduction

-**CPU (Central Processing Unit)**: microscopic transistors.
-Each operation requires three stages: Fetch (instruction from RAM), decode,execute.
+**CPU (Central Processing Unit)**: made of microscopic transistors.
+Each operation requires three stages: Fetch (instruction from RAM), decode (what operation is) and execute (instruction by relevant parts of the CPU)

 **RAM (Random Access Memory)**: System's short term data storage.
 It allows data items to be read or written in almost the same amount of time irrespective of the physical location of data inside the memory.